 For example, Michael Hughes, a British photographer, has a popular photo series that blends forced perspective and trip mementos.

-Be Creative: It’s a lot easier to have someone move the objects around according to your instructions.
+It’s a lot easier to have someone move the objects around according to your instructions.
 Also, things need to be held at times, and your composition may require a human subject.
 Having an extra person on hand can assist you with your photoshoot.

-If you do not have any pals eager to assist, consider contacting other photographers and take turns to compose and shoot.
+If you do not have any pals eager to assist, consider contacting other photographers and taking turns to compose and shoot.
 Besides speeding up the shots, you might also come up with fresh ideas due to the collaboration.

 Forced Perspective in Filmmaking